EPCCed/wee_archie/windtunnel/Readme.md

 ```
 Make sure to `make clean` first before doing `make`.
 This is because
 we copied the program from the laptop where `make` had been done
-before but the laptop might have different software, libraries etc
+before but the laptop might have different software, libraries, etc.
 installed than the cluster.

 * Create a `hostfile` that specifies on which nodes and how many MPI